Ryagg/ms1-coffee-maestro/README.md

 ### **Content**

-All content for this project was written by myself.
+All content and code for this project was written by myself.

 ### **Media**

 All photos used for this project were obtained from [Unsplash](https://unsplash.com).

 #### index.html

 Heropic: Photo by [Ben Garratt](https://unsplash.com/@wstn?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/latte-art?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)